 down to the cellar, get out our instruments and make a start.

 George, with his superior knowledge of poetry, usually made up the

 songs, and he and John were our chief vocalists.
-It was at one of
+It was at

 these sessions that George christened John Sebastian.
-He said

 John reminded him of St Sebastian in a Renaissance painting, suffering